quiroz-dom-dev/LinkedList_Sorting_Program/README.md

 ## Description
 This program implements a linked list Java sorting solution which sorts integers submitted by the user from smallest to largest.

+## Use Case
+This program can be used to sort through a large list of integers.
+For example, collecting a list of student birth dates to understand how many students are born in the same number (day of the month).

 ## Features
 - Error Handling.
 The program will only accept positive or negative integers.